Navigation and Interface

-The DataForge interface is broken down into multiple interfaces and separate tabs within each interface as sub-pages.
+The DataForge workspace is broken down into multiple pages and separate tabs within each page.

 Navigation Menu

 Upon login, users are directed to the main Sources screen.
-The Navigation Menu, located in the top left corner of the screen, allows users to navigate between the primary DataForge pages.
+The Navigation Menu, located on the left side of the screen and collapsible, allows users to navigate between the primary DataForge pages.

 Primary Interfaces